Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.

 Here are some suggestions for eating Dutch pancakes:

 Pick your toppings: Dutch pancakes can have sweet or savory toppings.
 Common sweet toppings include powdered sugar, syrup, fruit, whipped cream, and Nutella.
-Savory toppings can include cheese, bacon, ham, mushrooms, and veggies.
+Savory toppings include cheese, bacon, ham, mushrooms, and veggies.

-Cut the pancake into bite-sized pieces: As Dutch pancakes are bigger and thinner than American-style pancakes, they might be difficult to cut with a fork and knife.
+Cut the pancake into bite-sized pieces: Dutch pancakes are bigger and thinner than American-style pancakes, so they might be difficult to cut with a fork and knife.
 Instead, they cut the pancake into bite-sized pieces and eat them with a fork or toothpick.

 Rolling the pancakes in crepes: Dutch pancakes can also be rolled like crepes.
 Just arrange your toppings in the center of the pancake and then fold or roll it around them.